Jeanselme/FoodResearch/README.md

 <summary>Notes</summary>

 #### Summary
-This article show the impact of plate and ustensils size on the food consumption.
+This article shows the impact of plate and ustensils size on the food consumption.

 #### Conclusions
 - Larger is the plate, more people eat